rossetti/KSLBook/docs/04-Chapter4.md

 ## More Drive Through Fun {#DTPExpanded}

 Many fast food franchises have configured their restaurants such that customers using the drive through option first place an order at an ordering station and then pickup and pay at following station.
 This situation is called a tandem queueing system as illustrated in Figure \@ref(fig:Ch4TandemQ).
-This section presents KSL constructs that facilitate the modeling of simple queueing situation like that faced by fast food drive through lines.
+This section presents KSL constructs that facilitate the modeling of simple queueing situations, like that faced by fast food drive through lines.

 <div class="figure" style="text-align: center">
 <img src="./figures2/ch7/TandemQ.png" alt="Tandem Queue" width="65%" height="65%" />